-What I didn’t like about this stand-up desk
+What we didn’t like about this stand-up desk

 Customer service could have been way, way better.
-I know that there is a surge in the demand for office desks and chairs because a lot of folks are now working from home.
+There is a surge in the demand for office desks and chairs because a lot of folks are now working from home.
 But it is still one of the worst for me.

-And for the assembly, it’s not my favorite part either.
+And for the assembly, it’s not our favorite part either.
 The instruction on the first step was rather vague.
-I can’t comprehend what to do.
-So I ran to youtube to look for instructions on how to assemble the desk.
+Can’t comprehend what to do.
+Ran to youtube to look for instructions on how to assemble the desk.
 But the remaining steps were pretty much easier to understand.

-But it did take me a while to assemble it all.
-It took me pretty much 1 and a half hours.
-I didn’t have the best DIY skills.
-So I reckon if you’re a seasoned DIYer, you’d find it easier to set up.
+But it did take a while to assemble it all.
+It took pretty much 1 and a half hours.
+For people who didn’t have the best DIY skills, we guess.
+If you’re a seasoned DIYer, you’d find it easier to set up.
 But if you’re a beginner, better ask for help.